UX Researcher

 What is a User Experience Researcher?

-Many businesses often fall into the ‘catch-all’ trap of hiring a UX designer – expecting them to fulfill the role of a UX Researcher skills as well.
-While the UX landscape is collaborative – each of these roles are crucial and have their own distinct focus for your team.
+Many businesses often fall into the ‘catch-all’ trap of hiring a UX designer, expecting them to fulfill the role of a UX Researcher as well.
+While the UX landscape is collaborative, each of these roles is crucial and has its own distinct focus for your team.

 Unlike UX designers who shape the visual and interactive elements of a product, UX researchers dig into the ‘why’ and ‘how’ behind user interactions.
 They use various methodologies to uncover what drives user satisfaction and what tweaks can turn a good product into a great one!